Research after AI: less Tesla, more Steve Jobs

 I also suspect publishing will adapt in a much more practical way.
 Journals, referees, and fields will eventually learn which problems are easy for machines to kill.
 Some results will lose value because an AI system can find them quickly once the problem is stated.
 This has happened before.
 Once software can routinely do a class of computations, merely reporting those computations stops being impressive.
 The frontier moves.
 The interesting work becomes the formulation, the interpretation, the conceptual synthesis, or the result that remains hard even after the machine is available.
 Maybe future publishing houses will have their own AI systems that try to solve submitted problems, search for counterexamples, check proofs, and estimate whether the contribution is mechanically shallow.
 That sounds absurd, but the current situation already sounded absurd a few years ago.

 So perhaps becoming a Steve Jobs-like researcher is not automatically fraudulent.
 It may be a new division of research labour.
 The human contribution shifts toward problem choice, direction, taste, verification, and integration.
 The danger is that this can easily become empty prompting.
 The hope is that, with enough judgment, it becomes a genuine form of intellectual orchestration.
-But the word “orchestration” itself makes me uneasy, because it sounds too clean.
+But even that word makes me uneasy, because it sounds too clean.
 It risks dignifying a process that may sometimes be nothing more than asking a machine repeatedly until it gives something usable.
 The line between direction and appropriation is not obvious to me.

 That is why I cannot pretend I am completely comfortable with it.
 I still long for the older image of research: Einstein, Tesla, Grothendieck, Lucas, sitting with a pen and paper, thinking deeply without a machine constantly tugging at the mind.
 Of course that image is also a mythology.
 Nobody thinks in a vacuum.
 Everyone is shaped by teachers, books, conversations, institutions, and tools.
 But there is still something attractive about the thought that the main struggle happens inside the mind, not inside a chat window.
 The damn AIs are too attention-grabbing.
 They make research faster, but also messier.